Belgium: 1 Project

 Young Engineers’ School | VW Commercial Vehicles | Education and science

 The “Young Engineers’ School” project aims to promote science, in particular robotics, automation and the fundamentals of programming, among pupils at primary schools in Poland.
 The program is staged together with the Education Development Fund for Young Engineers.
-Funding was given to schools from the Wielkopolska region that received the most votes in an Internet survey.
-The program was staged for the third time in 2019, with 13 out of more than 100 schools being chosen and supported by Volkswagen Commercial Vehicles Poland with special teaching materials on how to construct and program robots.
+It benefited schools from the Wielkopolska province.
+On each occasion, 13 schools are selected and equipped by Volkswagen Commercial Vehicles Poznań with special teaching materials for building and programming robots.
 In addition, an all-day technology festival and certified training in how to use the programmable robots in lessons were held.

 Works meeting with the theme of diversity | SITECH | Miscellaneous